icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 These rules specify that members of the "Report Provider" and "Archivers" groups may access the data with the CC BY 4.0 licence.

-## Specification

-An `ib1:AccessRule` describes a complete machine readable access rule for a data source.
-It has two fields:

-`ib1:permitGroup`
-: The URL of a group in the Directory.

-`dcterms:license`
-: The URL of a Licence, which must be registered with the Registry.

 ## Machine readable intepretation of Licences